slowernews/wisdom-tldr/chapters/introduction.md

 > *'If you are going through hell, keep going.' -- Winston Churchill*

+> *'In the middle of difficulty lies opportunity' -- Albert Einstein*

+> *'The obstacle is the way.' -- Marcus Aurelius*

 > *'The best way out is always through.' -- Robert Frost*

 > *'A person often meets his destiny on the road he took to avoid it.' -- Jean de La Fontaine*

-> *'Life is either a daring adventure or nothing at all.' -- Helen Keller*

 > *'The question is not who is going to let me; it’s who is going to stop me.' -- Ayn Rand*